biof309/spring_2020_thursdays/README.md

 2. In order to use the software you installed in step 1. within jupyter you need to make a small change to a text file (and you may have to create the text file in the first place).
 The first option should just work (note though that it assumes that the gitforwindows installed the program "C:\Program Files\Git\bin\bash.exe".
 If the command below doesn't work you may have to use the second approach and substitute the installation location noted in step 1.)

     + The easiest way to do this is by executing the following command in the "gitbash" application (this will erase pre-existing setup if you have it).
 Right-click on your mouse is often the way to paste in gitbash.
-We do not advise attempting to type the command below:
+We do not advise attempting to manually type the command below:

        ```if [ ! -d ~/.jupyter ]; then mkdir ~/.jupyter;fi ; curl https://afni.nimh.nih.gov/pub/dist/john/jupyter_notebook.py -o ~/.jupyter/jupyter_notebook_config.py```